Using Virtual Machines Part 2

 Let’s download our copy of the computer!
 Click the link below to download.

-Most images are big (~8GB), but ours is only ~3GB.
-The download still might take a few minutes.
+Most OS images are big (~8GB), but ours is only ~3GB.
+The download may still take a few minutes.

 Importing the Virtual Machine

-Now that you have the machine image downloaded, let’s set it up!
+Now that you have the machine image downloaded, it is time to set it up!

 Now that you selected the .ova image file.
 Click “Open”.
 Then click “Next” on the “Appliance to Import” screen.

 The last step!
 In the “Name” field, feel free to give it a new name.
 It’s your own VM!
 Make sure that the “USB Controller” option is not selected.
-Likely you will need to uncheck it.
-Then for the MAC Address Policy, it is a good idea to make sure that says, “Generate new MAC addresses for all network adapters”.
-Finally click “Import”!
+Make sure to uncheck it.
+Next, for the MAC Address Policy, it is a good idea to make sure that it says, “Generate new MAC addresses for all network adapters”.
+Finally, click “Import”!

 Note: this will have a pop-up with the time needed to complete the import.

-Typically this is about 5 minutes, but might be a little longer depending on your computer.
+Typically this is about 5 minutes, but it might take a little longer depending on your computer.